Your Guts Are An Emotional Center

 Use your second brain

 When you add all this up, maybe you get a little more motivation to eat only modest amounts of healthy food.
 Eating healthfully will help your stomach work better.
 This will help your enteric nervous system work better.
 This will help you sleep better which will help both of your brains.
-It will help your body function as well as it can.
-It simply makes sense to try to do the best you can.
+Helpful microbes in the intestines work to digest food and perform other tasks for the body.
+They stay in balance when you sleep.

 Also on the blog: